-A shareholder in a Māori incorporation can't be held personally responsible for any liabilities incurred by the Māori incorporation.
-But if the incorporation is wound up with large debts, shareholders could lose the assets they contributed to the incorporation because those assets could be used to offset the debts.
+A shareholder in a Māori incorporation cannot be held personally responsible for any liabilities incurred by the Māori incorporation.

+However, if the Māori incorporation is wound up with large debts, the shareholders could lose the assets that they contributed to the Māori incorporation because those assets could be used to offset the debts.

-Shareholders should be aware that if Māori land has been mortgaged, it can be sold to settle that mortgage.
+The shareholders should be aware that if Māori land has been mortgaged, it can be sold to settle that mortgage.